PCOS Hair Loss: Causes, Treatments, and Regrowth Success Stories

 Initially, female pattern hair loss can feel like an overall slow thinning of the hair.
 It typically starts in the front of the scalp or the crown region.
 Next, the part in the hair may begin to thin and widen further.
 This is then followed by a slow receding of the hairline.

-Again, PCOS hair loss symptoms can vary widely depending on the individual.
-Here are some of the most common ones to watch out for.
+Here are some of the most common PCOS hair loss symptoms to watch out for.

 Shedding